paidi/paidi.github.io/_posts/2015-06-29-scotdeeplearn.md

 layout: post
 title: "Scottish Deep Learning Workshop 2015"
 excerpt: "Summary of talks from the Second Scottish Deep Learning Workshop."
-tags: [deep learning, academic]
+tags: [machine learning, academic]
 comments: true
-published: true
+published: false
 ---

 Earlier this month, I took a trip to Edinburgh to attend the <a